TheOmer77/nextjs-docs/data/docs/components.md

 ## Page layouts

-The home & 404 error pages use special layout components by default, however these layouts can also be used in any other page.
+The home & not found error pages use special layout components by default, however these layouts can also be used in any other page.

 ### HomeLayout